KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 ### Linux

  * Standard toolchain (make, gcc/clang)
+     * For Ubuntu, the `build-essential` package will provide most tools.
+     * For Fedora, `dnf group install development-tools` and the `g++` package will cover the basics.
+ * If you want to use Ninja as the CMake backend, you will need the `ninja-build` package.
  * If you have X11 installed, then the build assumes you also have the `GL/glx.h` header file.
-    * You can get this from the `mesa-common-dev` Ubuntu package.
+    * You can get this from the `mesa-common-devl` Ubuntu package.
+    * For Fedora, this is provided by the `libglvnd-devel` package.
+ * If you prefer to use the `wayland` dEQP target (`-DDEQP_TARGET=wayland` with CMake) you will need some Wayland development packages.
+    * On most distributions, installing the Mesa build dependencies is a good way to get all the required packages.
+       * For Fedora, `dnf builddep mesa` can be used.
+       * For Ubuntu, `apt-get build-dep mesa` can be used.

 ### MacOS